 In the modern landscape of distributed systems and microservices, messaging platforms play a crucial role in facilitating communication among various services and components.
 Two adopted messaging frameworks in this context are NATS and gRPC.
 In this article we will compare these frameworks and outline their distinctions.

-NATS is an open-source messaging framework that uses a publish-subscribe model to distribute messages between different services.
+NATS is an open-source messaging system framework that relies on TCP connections and the NATS protocol.
+This is a text-based custom protocol that primarily uses a publish-subscribe model to distribute messages between different services.
 In this model, a publisher sends a message on a subject, and any active subscriber listening to that subject receives the message.
-NATS is often used in cloud-native and IoT environments where scale and performance are critical factors.
+NATS often used in cloud native and microservice environments where scale, performance and persistence are critical factors.

 gRPC Messaging Framework

 gRPC (gRPC Remote Procedural Call) is an open-source messaging framework designed to provide highly efficient and high-performance data transmission.
 It is built on top of the HTTP 2.0 protocol and uses the Protocol Buffers data serialization format for efficient data exchange.
 You can relate it as a communication protocol that is used in place of REST to call functions between a client and a server.
 The client and the server can be microservices, mobile applications, or CLI tools.

 For a gRPC set up to work, there has to be a client and a server.
 The client will make a proto request to the server and the server responds with a proto response.